Mosbycr/liri-node-app/README.md

 2. Add the action you would like to take and the requested movie, song, or artist/band
 3. Requests can be single or multiple words
+4. All responses will be logged in the terminal and will also be appended to log.txt for a clear to read list of the information.

 # Actions
  There are 4 actions available: